majwadalam/cs-training/README.md

 - Computer with Python 3.x installed
 - Text editor or IDLE
-- Course handouts and examples (provided weekly)
+- Course handouts and examples (provided Lessonly)

 ## **Success Tips for Students:**